blootsvoets/jmml/README.md

 Other options are shown when running `bin/jmml`.

+The xMML should be validated with the [xMML validate tool](https://github.org/blootsvoets/xmml).

 ## Code organization

 The code has three modules: _jmml-api_, _jmml-specification_ and _jmml-util_.
 The _jmml-api_ module contains the actual algorithms, _jmml-specification_ contains the XML bindings to xMML and _jmml-util_ contains unit and formula handling.